Unit 8: PDE Modelling in Key AIMS Domains

 8.8 From concepts to the capstone column

-The capstone in Unit 9 is the column idealisation written down concretely:
+That’s the whole model.
+The capstone in Unit 9 is just this column written down concretely:

-• Two boundary conditions: Neumann at the surface, Dirichlet at the deep reservoir.
+• Two boundary conditions — Neumann (heat flux) at the surface, Dirichlet (cold reservoir) at the bottom.

 Close this page (really).
 On a blank sheet, write down the complete capstone column problem: the PDE with all four terms, both boundary conditions, the initial condition, and the four prescribed forcings with their roles.
 Then reopen Unit 9 and grade yourself against §§9.3–9.5.
 The two items most commonly forgotten: where the penetrating shortwave enters (body source, not the surface BC), and which BC type sits at which end of the column.
 If you dropped either, reread §8.4 — that distinction is load-bearing for the whole inverse problem.